How to use '\n' in Python

 print(f"Second line: {second_line}")

-The corrected code shows the right way to handle multiline strings.
-To work with individual lines, you first need to convert the string into a list using the split('\n') method.
-This breaks the string at each newline character.
+The solution is to first convert the string into a list of lines using the split('\n') method.
+This breaks the string apart at each newline character, giving you a list where each item is a single line.

 Escape sequence confusion with \n in file paths